PatyHidalgo/PatyHidalgo.github.io/projects.md

 and microgrids in the market (TSO-DSO coordination). **The objective of this work is to design an effective scheme to aid the penetration of DER independently and within microgrids, while at the same time ensuring reliability in the events of wildfire**.

+ ### Electricity Market and Ancillary Services Redesign

+ As more renewable energy participates in power systems, the markets and requirements that govern its operation require to be modernized to be able to operate efficiently and reliably in this new setting.
+This projects aims to design new ancillary services that use state of the art mathematical methods (machine learning, reinforcement learning, control theory, optimization) to guarantee  safe and reliable system's operation.